Today marks the 1-year anniversary of the day my son took his life.

 “We all need healing.
 The healing Kris did not enjoy while he was among us he is now receiving in the presence of God and his angels.”

 This is the part I am still trying to wrap my head around.
 I’m a mom, it is part of us to help our children heal from big hurts and little hurts.
-I will live the rest of my life struggling with the point that I could heal the biggest hurt of them all.
+I will live the rest of my life struggling with the point that I couldn’t heal the biggest hurt of them all.
 This is also awakened a mission for me.
 I don’t want another mother to feel this pain.
 I want to reach out as much as I can.
 Being mostly home-bound that means reaching out through this cyber world.

 So today as I remember my son I am also asking you to look around you.